truenas/documentation/content/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 Do *not* paste the private key.
 {{< /hint >}}

-If using an SSH public key, always keep a backup of the key.
+Always keep a backup of an SSH public key if you are using one.

-As of SCALE 24.04, users assigned to the **trueNAS_readonly_administrators** group do not have access to the **Shell** screen.
+As of SCALE 24.04, users assigned to the **trueNAS_readonly_administrators** group cannot access the **Shell** screen.

 Select the [shell]({{< relref "LocalUsersScreensSCALE.md" >}}) option for the admin user from the **Shell** dropdown list.
 Options are **nologin**, **bash**, **rbash**, **dash**, **sh**, **tmux**, and **zsh**.